Building and Styling UI Components Using Tailwind CSS

 Utilizing Utility Class Variations for Different Component States:

-It provides utility classes that enable us to style components differently based on different states, such as hover, focus, or active.
+It provides utility classes that let us style components differently based on states like hover, focus, or active.
 These classes are prefixed with state-specific keywords.

 For instance, to change the background color of a button when it is hovered over by the user, you can use the hover:bg-blue-700 class.
 This will modify the background color to a darker shade of blue when the button is hovered over.
 Similarly, we can use focus:outline-none to remove the outline around a button when it is focused, resulting in a cleaner appearance.

-By utilizing these utility class variations, you can easily enhance the interactivity and visual feedback of your components based on user interactions.
+By leveraging these utility class variations, you can easily enhance the interactivity and visual feedback of your components in response to user interactions.

 We can even use our custom utility classes for customization.
 We have already covered this topic in the previous chapter on 'Customization' in A Comprehensive Guide to Customization and Extension.